CSCfi/csc-user-guide/docs/data/Allas/allas_encryption.md

 irrecoverably lost.
 </pre>

-The intialization process asks for an ecryption password for the repository.
-In this case the daat will end up to bucket
+The initialization process asks for an encryption password for the repository.

-Now you can backup a file or drectory to the restic repository in Allas.
+Now you can backup a file or directory to the Restic repository in Allas.
 In the example below a directory _my_data_ is back-upped.

 <pre> <b>restic backup --repo swift:123_restic:/backup my_data/</b>
 enter password for repository: <b>************</b>